USRA standard: USRA Heavy 4-6-2 "Pacific"

 20 USRA Heavy Pacifics were built.

 USRA Light 4-8-2 "Mountain"

-47 of the USRA Light Mountain type were built.
+47 USRA Light Mountains were built.

 USRA Heavy 4-8-2 "Mountain"

-15 USRA Heavy Mountains were constructed.
+15 USRA Heavy Mountains were built.

-2-6-6-2
+USRA 2-6-6-2

-30 of the USRA 2-6-6-2 type were built.
+30 USRA 2-6-6-2 locomotives were built.

 2-8-8-2

-106 of the USRA 2-8-8-2 locomotives were constructed.
+106 USRA 2-8-8-2 locomotives were built.
 The Norfolk and Western Railway, in particular, continued building this type after the USRA period, developing and modernising it over time, as its Class Y. A N&W Y6B was the last conventional freight-hauling steam locomotive built in the United States.

 Freight cars

 As part of the USRA, two common boxcar designs were developed: a single sheathed car and a double sheathed car.
 When the USRA boxcars were being designed there wasn't an industry consensus on which was better, so both were built.
 Freight car design was still in flux in the early part of the 20th century.
 As John White points out in The American Freight Car, most cars were really composites, not completely wood or steel, and even after steel cars had become the norm, wood had its uses and advantages.
 Still, steel underframes had come to replace wood underframes, but as metallurgy improved, there were new designs developed that took advantage of the improved technology.
 USRA double sheathed boxcars had a fishbelly underframe while the USRA single sheathed cars did not.

 In general, double sheathed boxcars are like girder bridges, so all the support needs to come from the frame.
 Those cars need a stronger frame, hence the fishbelly underframe.
 Single sheathed cars are like truss bridges, with the metal side bracing acting as the main structural support for the "bridge."
 While some engineers did not trust the steel bracing to support a single sheathed car and ordered fishbelly frames for strength, others valued the savings in weight and ordered cars with simpler frames like the USRA SS design.